raguay/MyAlfred/README.md

 with more to come.

+**Instant Search** This workflow is the translation of Brett Terpstra's LaunchBar script for Alfred.
+You have to have his Instant Search Service installed.
+For more information, go to [SearchLink - BrettTerpstra.com](http://brettterpstra.com/projects/searchlink/).

 ****

 Please let me know if you have any problems, suggestions, or commits.
 These are documented more fully on my web site <a href="http://customct.com">http://customct.com</a>.